B-Mohammed2/B-Mohammed2.github.io/ReadMe.md

 ### Returning Visitor Goals

-1. As a Returning Visitor, I want customers to use the booking function on the website to book for thier requirment.
+1. As a Returning Visitor, I want customers to use the booking function on the website to book for their requirement..
 2. As a Returning Visitor, I want customers to learn  about the new offers and services the business provides.
 3. As a Returning Visitor, I want customers to login to their created account .
 ![](assets/images/screenshots/UE/2.a.png)